Indicative Price Range and How the Offer Is Structured

 On the other hand, when the internal team manages to work independently, the long-term costs are reduced and the solution provides more strategic value.

-We should also evaluate the impact of time-to-value, meaning the time until the solution starts delivering results.
+We should also evaluate the impact of time-to-value, meaning the time until the solution starts delivering results — a factor directly influenced by the efficiency of your ESG software and data management strategy.

 The longer it takes to be operational, the longer we delay in complying with regulations and in taking advantage of competitive benefits in the market.